Access to China Articles

 6. Chinese internet firewall

-The Chinese authorities exercise strict control over the Internet's contents, encompassing websites, social media, apps, and more within China.
-This pervasive control, often referred to by the overseas press and businesses as the Great Chinese Firewall is a significant aspect of the Chinese internet landscape.
+The Chinese authorities exercise strict control over the content of the Internet, encompassing websites, social media, apps, and more within China.
+This pervasive control, often referred to by the overseas press and businesses as the Great Chinese Firewall, is a significant aspect of the Chinese internet landscape.

-Although most business content is not directly affected, a website's content can have a significant impact.
+Although most business content is not directly affected, a website's content can have a significant impact on its overall performance.

 Understanding how the Chinese internet firewall works will help you be seen in China.